Unsupervised Monocular Depth Estimation in Highly Complex Environments: Experiments

 \subsubsection{\textbf{Annotation}}

-Results of related experiments are shown in Tables \ref{Tab01} \ref{Tab02} \ref{Tab03} \ref{Tab00}.
-To the best of authors' knowledge, since the proposed work may be the first attempt at solving the monocular depth estimation problem in rainy night-time scenario and snowy winter scenario, and no priors are available in the literature, we compare the results of different models based on the well known unsupervised framework, monodepth2 \cite{godard2019digging}.
+Results of related experiments are shown in Table \ref{Tab01} and Table \ref{Tab02}.
+To the best of authors' knowledge, since the proposed work may be the first attempt at solving the monocular depth estimation problem in rainy night-time scenario, and no priors are available in the literature, we compare the results of different models based on the well known unsupervised framework, monodepth2 \cite{godard2019digging}.

-In the tables, ``Monodepth2 (X)'' refers to the depth model trained on the images from $X$ by the monodepth2 framework \cite{godard2019digging}, and $X$ refers to day ($d$), night($n$), rainy night ($r$) and snowy winter ($s$).
-ITDFA$_{d2X}$ represents the depth model trained by the proposed ITDFA for the complex scenario $X$, and these models (ITDFA$_{d2n}$, ITDFA$_{d2r}$, ITDFA$_{d2s}$) are adapted from the same day-time model, ``Monodepth2 (d)''.
+In the tables, ``Monodepth2 (X)'' refers to the depth model trained on the images from `$X$' by the monodepth2 framework \cite{godard2019digging}, and $X$ refers to day ($d$), night ($n$), rainy night ($r$).
+ITDFA$_{d2X}$ represents the depth model trained by the proposed ITDFA for the complex scenario `$X$', and these models (ITDFA$_{d2n}$, ITDFA$_{d2r}$) are adapted from the same day-time model, ``Monodepth2 (d)''.
 Moreover, ITDFA$_{d2n2r}$ stands for the rainy night-time model adapted from the night-time model, ITDFA$_{d2n}$, which means that the model is obtained through two domain adaptations by ITDFA.
 Note that all the models obtained by the proposed ITDFA framework share the same decoder with the ``Monodepth2 (d)''.
-The qualitative results are shown in Figs. \ref{fig:fig4} and \ref{fig:fig7}.
+The qualitative results are shown in Fig. \ref{fig:fig7}.